SonarSource/gh-action-lt-backlog/MoveCardAfterReview/ReadMe.md

 ### `column-id`

 ID of the Kanban column where the card should be moved to.
-Typically ID of `Review in progress` column.
+Typically the ID of the `In progress` or `Review approved` column.
 It is a number for Project classic and a string for V2.
 [This page](../docs/github.md) explains how this can be obtained.

 ### `project-number`